 Planning the Dujiangyan Panda Volunteer Experience

-If you are not working with a concierge, it’s possible to book a trip to Dujiangyan Panda Base including volunteering and/or an optional panda photo through our site partner Viator (if you purchase a tour using this link, I may earn a small commission at no extra cost to you).
+If you are not working with a concierge, it’s possible to book a trip to Dujiangyan Panda Base including volunteering and/or an optional panda photo through Viator (I’ll tell you more about what to look for in a tour later).
 In this case, your fees are paid in advance so you won’t need to worry about bringing cash.
 However, check with the tour operator you choose for exact details.

 Arrival to Dujiangyan Panda Base